A Beginner’s Guide to Living Gluten-Free and Dairy-Free

 Comfort Food Classics Made Allergy-Friendly

 When I think of comfort food, I think of shepherd’s pie, Sunday roasts, and rich puddings—meals that bring people together.
+For a taste of true comfort that feels like a warm hug, you have to try my moist, one-bowl gluten-free banana bread.
+It’s a simple, fail-proof recipe that no one ever guesses is allergy-friendly.
 Going gluten free and dairy free doesn’t mean giving those up.
 In fact, I’ve reworked many of my family favorites into versions that everyone can enjoy.
-For instance, my lentil shepherd’s pie uses mashed sweet potatoes instead of butter-laden white potatoes, and the base is rich with tomato paste, garlic, and herbs.

 If you’re hosting a dinner, try something like a gluten-free pasta bake with a creamy cashew-based sauce.
 Or go for baked chicken thighs with rosemary and garlic, served with roasted vegetables and quinoa.
 You’ll find that these recipes not only work—they’re often requested again and again.
 They’re also great for holidays or entertaining guests with dietary needs.
+For a simple yet impressive dessert that captures the taste of summer, this easy gluten-free strawberry crisp with its buttery oat topping is an absolute must-try.
+It’s quick, naturally gluten-free, and perfect for any occasion.
 For more ideas, check out our holiday recipe collection.

 Kid-Friendly and School-Safe Favorites